Aspects of the commuting graph: Simple groups whose commuting graph is a cograph or a chordal graph

-\begin{proof} It is well-known that $\Sz(2)\cong 5:4$ is a Frobenius groups with cyclic kernel and cyclic complement.
-Thus, by Proposition~\ref{Frobenius}, $\Gamma(\Sz(2))$ is a cograph.
+\begin{proof} It is well-known that ${}^2B_2(2)\cong 5:4$ is a Frobenius groups with cyclic kernel and cyclic complement.
+Therefore, by Proposition~\ref{Frobenius}, $\Gamma({}^2B_2(2))$ is a cograph.
 Thus, we can assume that $q>2$.

+The information used in the next two paragraphs is taken from Suzuki's original paper~\cite{suzuki2}; it can also be found in \cite[Section 4.2]{Wilson-book}.

 It suffices to show that the graph obtained by removing the identity is a cograph.
-Now $\Sz(q)$ has maximal cyclic subgroups of orders $q-1$ and $q\pm\sqrt{2q}+1$, and every element of odd order lies in one of these; so the non-identity elements of odd order carry a disjoint union of complete graphs, with no edges to the remaining elements.
-(The information used in this paragraph and the next is taken from Suzuki's original paper~\cite{suzuki2}; it can also be found in \cite[Section 4.2]{wilson}.)
-The remaining elements have order~$2$, and since $\Sz(q)$ is a \emph{CIT-group} (one in which the centralizer of any involution is a $2$-group), the remaining vertices lie in a disjoint union of copies of the commuting graph on $P\setminus\{e\}$, where $P$ is a Sylow $2$-subgroup.
+Now ${}^2B_2(q)$ has maximal cyclic subgroups of orders $q-1$ and $q\pm\sqrt{2q}+1$, and every element of odd order lies in one of these; so the non-identity elements of odd order carry a disjoint union of complete graphs, with no edges to the remaining elements.
+The remaining elements have order~$2$ or $4$, and since ${}^2B_2(q)$ is a \emph{CIT-group} (one in which the centralizer of any involution is a $2$-group), the remaining vertices lie in a disjoint union of copies of the commuting graph on $P\setminus\{e\}$, where $P$ is a Sylow $2$-subgroup.
 Now $|P|=q^2$ and $|Z(P)|=q$; elements of $Z(P)$ are joined to every element of $P$ so we may remove them.
 The remaining elements of $P$ have order $4$.
 If $g$ is one of these, then $|C_P(g)|=2q$ and $C_P(g)$ consists of two cosets of $Z(P)$, so it is abelian; thus the elements of order $4$ fall into $q-1$ sets of size $q$, each set a complete graph with no edges between different sets.
 Thus the graph is indeed a cograph.

 \end{proof}